Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 #### Can't I just manually install / Is there a "Manual Installation" guide?

-Not any more - As wabbajack is a more reliable install method which requires little user interactions and produces a consistent install every time - the manual installation guide was removed.
+Not any more - As Wabbajack is a more reliable install method which requires little user interactions and produces a consistent install every time - the manual installation guide was removed.

 #### Can I edit the Wabbajack file so it installs anyway?